“Is me being here a problem?”, I asked my son’s kindergarten teacher. “I’m worried I’m slowing down his ability to become more independent.”

 So, when your child is “clingy” or “shy” let her attach to you.
 Let her fill her dependence needs so that her independence will grow from a solid foundation.

 Attachment is a need.
 If we don’t fill it, it doesn’t go away and our children will transfer their attachment needs to others, like friends, who are likely incapable attachment figures.
-As Gordon Neufeld describes it can lead to peer rather than parent orientation, which can lead to a myriad of issues.⠀
+As Gordon Neufeld describes it, it can lead to peer rather than parent orientation, which can lead to a myriad of issues.⠀